Helpful Guide To Sew Oval Mug Rug

 Because of the oval shape, you can use the spring theme fabric print to use it during the Easter celebration.
 For this project, I use the fabric similar to these on the links below:

-This mug rug doesn’t require a binding process.
+This mug rug doesn’t require a binding process just like this heart mug rug.
 That’s why it is so easy and doesn’t take a long time to make one.
 I also include the free oval mug rug pattern if you would like to use the template.

 What You Need To Make Oval Mug Rugs